 Once you have a rough idea of the amount of money you’ll have to spend, ask yourself:

 Do I have enough money in savings?
-You should not entirely rely on lending companies with your house construction.
+You should not entirely rely on lending companies for your house construction.
 You have to make sure that you have enough money on hand to finance other expenses that might occur during the process.

 After determining your budget and financing, you must understand that building your dream house requires careful planning and a good understanding of the process.
-Here is an overview of The Plan collection's typical home building checklist.
+Here is an overview of The Plan Collection's typical home building checklist.

-You may like the looks of this 2-story, 4-bedroom French Colonial home shown at top (Plan #106-1181) … but your budget dictates scaling down and going for this delightful 1-story, 3-bedroom Craftsman style shown at bottom, which offers flex space for expansion (Plan #109-1013).
+You may like the looks of this 2-story, 4-bedroom French Colonial home shown at the top (Plan #106-1181) … but your budget dictates scaling down and going for this delightful 1-story, 3-bedroom Craftsman style shown at bottom, which offers flex space for expansion (Plan #109-1013).